-Located 1,500 meters above sea level, Banaue is a municipality of Ifugao Province in the Philippines, where the indigenous culture still thrives up to this day.
-It is also home to the famous Banaue Rice Terraces, which is sometimes referred by locals as “the Eighth Wonder of the World.”
+Located 1,500 meters (4921.26 feet) above sea level, Banaue is a municipality of Ifugao Province in the Philippines, where the indigenous culture still thrives up to this day.
+The name of the place came from the call of a now-endangered bird, which sounds like “Bannawor”.
+Now called Banaue, it’s home to the famous Banaue Rice Terraces, which is sometimes referred by locals as “the Eighth Wonder of the World.”

 When coming to Banaue, you should leave all your luxuries behind and, if you can, disconnect from the rest of the world.
 The simplicity of life of the Ifugao people is admirable.
 It is meant to be enjoyed for yourself.